nig Configure Local RADIUS Server Settings

 |Winbind Domain(s)||For MSCHAPv2 authentication, specify the winbind instances for the allowed Active Directory server(s) or 'Allow Any' for authentication using any defined servers.
 Manage winbind instances in the Winbind tab.
 For more details on configuring winbinds see Local Winbind Configuration.|

 If enabled, EAP-TLS client certificates will have OCSP verification performed, using the URL embedded in the client certificate.
+Important: Certificates must contain the OCSP URL.
+Otherwise, client authentication will fail.

 Allows configuration of TLS Protocol versions and Ciphers for EAP in the Local RADIUS Server.
 Add or Modify by selecting a server and click TLS Details.